Proudly serving San Francisco Bay Area & Central Valley AreaContractor License: 973851

 As crawl spaces sag, the floor above will also sink.
 As the floor sinks, it can pull on the partition walls attached to it, leading to drywall cracks.

 When the soils underneath slab floors settle or are washed away, the floor itself will begin to sag.
 Likewise, when the soils underneath a concrete floor expand, the slab will begin to lift upwards.

 Either way, the movement of concrete floors can lead to cracks along drywall and the floor itself.

 No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
 At Foundation Repair of CA, we repair foundations throughout California every day,

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.

 To schedule your free quote, call or e-mail us today!
-We serve San Jose, San Francisco, Fresno, and surrounding areas such as Salinas, Oakland, Stockton, Modesto, Fremont, Roseville, Hayward, Sunnyvale, Concord, Santa Clara, Berkeley, Daly City, and many areas nearby.
+We serve San Jose, San Francisco, Fresno, and surrounding areas such as Salinas, Oakland, Bakersfield, Stockton, Modesto, Fremont, Roseville, Hayward, Visalia, Sunnyvale, Concord, Santa Clara, and many areas nearby.